 ARF RC Airplanes

-ARF stands for Almost Ready to Fly (ARF is also called ARTF in some countries) and such planes are all very similar in terms of completeness; the planes are almost fully built and covered, and the majority of work to be done by you is related to radio control gear and engine/motor installation (typically purchased separately).
+ARF stands for Almost Ready to Fly (ARF is also called ARTF in some countries) and such planes are sold almost fully built and covered.
+The majority of work to be done by you is related to radio control gear and engine/motor installation (typically purchased separately).

-ARF rc airplanes have rocketed in popularity in recent years and the vast number of ARFs on the market, from an ever-increasing number of manufacturers, reflects this trend.
+ARF rc airplanes have rocketed in popularity in recent years.
+The vast number of ARFs on the market, from an ever-increasing number of manufacturers, reflects this trend.

 Names like Seagull, Hanger 9, Black Horse and Great Planes to name just a few are very reputable brands producing high-quality ARF rc airplanes.